-The Cases listed below are the course objectives for this rotation.
-These objectives will prepare the student with a wide breadth of understanding of the common and life-threatening conditions related to this rotation.
+The Case Logs listed below are the course objectives for this rotation.
+These objectives will prepare the student with a wide breadth of understanding of the common and life-threatening conditions.

-Electives occur predominantly in the fourth year, and fourth-year students should focus on a deeper understanding of the disease processes than encountered during core rotations.
+Electives occur predominantly in the fourth year, and fourth year students should focus on a deeper understanding of the disease processes than encountered during core rotations.
 Beyond the areas covered in 3rd year cores (signs, symptoms and physical exam, differential diagnosis, basic pathophysiology, diagnostic studies needed and their interpretation, and initial treatment) the fourth-year student should also be able to address:

-•Comorbidities
+- Comorbidities

-- •Polypharmacy and Drug interactions
+- Polypharmacy and Drug interactions

 - Diagnostic testing

 - Chronic treatment

-Logs of the cases will be documented in EValue (see the Case Logs tab in EValue).
-Logs may be satisfied by seeing a patient with the condition, completing a reading assignment on the condition, or completing an online module providing the student an understanding of the above concepts.
+Logs of the cases will be documented in EValue on Case Logs (see the Case Logs tab in EValue).
+Logs may be satisfied by seeing a patient with the condition completing a reading assignment on the condition, or doing an online module providing the student has an understanding of the above concepts.

-When participating in patient care, the student may wish to briefly state information about a patient for future reference in the "Notes" section.
-For example: "38-year-old male with depression" or "42-year-old female, assisted in total abdominal hysterectomy".
-If a reading is completed or a module is completed, then briefly comment in the "Notes" section the textbook utilized or the module completed.
+When participating in patient care, the student may wish to briefly state information about a patient for future reference.
+For example: "38 year old male with depression" or "42 year old female, assisted in total abdominal hysterectomy".
+If a reading is completed or a module done, briefly comment in the notes section the text used or module completed.

-While elective rotations must have at least one objective entered per day on rotation to meet graduation requirements (i.e. 5+ objectives per week), logging the total number of encounters participated in will better reflect the student's rotation experience.
-The logs may be collated in a portfolio to showcase student work for residency interviews.
+While elective rotations must have at least one objective entered per day on rotation to meet graduation requirements (i.e. 5+ objectives per week), logging the number of encounters actually participated in will better reflect the student's rotation experience.
+The logs may be collated in the portfolio to showcase work for residency interviews.